Church of the Good Shepherd, Kensington: History

 By the late 1860s, when Church of the Good Shepherd was founded, "could claim 124 carpet makers with 2,500 employees."
 Within a few years later, Kensington was also home to the "world's largest lace factory and the world's largest hat factory."
 These and other manufacturing enterprises created a level of economic stability.
 Kensington was not wealthy however this section of the city was a "stronghold of the respectable workingman and his family."
 Jobs were plentiful, albeit low paying.
 The neighborhood's economic foundation began to weaken around World War I. Factory owners started looking south for cheaper and un-unionized labor.
 A weakening situation was only exasperated by the onslaught of the Great Depression.
-In March 1931, a plea for temporary relief aid for the citizens of Kensington appeared in Church News of the Diocese of Pennsylvania, the situation in the community was described this way:

-The great industrial section of Philadelphia in Kensington is out of work and suffering, desperately suffering in many cases, because the everywhere present large families of children of the mill workers are going without milk and groceries and in many cases clothing.
+In March 1931, a plea for temporary relief aid for the citizens of Kensington appeared in Church News of the Diocese of Pennsylvania, the situation in the community was described this way: "The great industrial section of Philadelphia in Kensington is out of work and suffering, desperately suffering in many cases, because the everywhere present large families of children of the mill workers are going without milk and groceries and in many cases clothing.
 It is believed by those who have studied the present labor condition out there that 80 percent of the textile workers are not receiving wages, because their work in the mills is closed indefinitely.
-There are over 300,000 Scotch, English, and Irish people in Kensington and about 450 mills, so you can make your own deduction in terms of hunger and personal discomfort at such a time as this.
+There are over 300,000 Scotch, English, and Irish people in Kensington and about 450 mills, so you can make your own deduction in terms of hunger and personal discomfort at such a time as this."

 Rev. John A. Goodfellow died at the age of 88 on 13 February 1933, just shy of his 61st anniversary as rector of the Church of the Good Shepherd.
-Goodfellow's successor, Rev. Alex M. Keedwell, a young Anglo-Catholic priest who had served as curate at Church of the Good Shepherd, Rosement, found a congregation of 212 souls in steep decline.
+Goodfellow's successor, the Rev. Alex M. Keedwell, a young Anglo-Catholic priest who had served as curate at Church of the Good Shepherd, Rosement, found a congregation of 212 souls in steep decline.
 Around Kensington, banks continued to failed, factories remained idled and workers and families still starved.
 The Federal Writers Project described Kensington as:

 "the massive faculty here dwarfs the rows of workers’ homes, which are tiny, in need of repair and unrelieved by any sign of vegetation.
 Most of them were built during the industrial boom in the early 1900s, but construction improvements during recent years left their dreariness unaltered.
 Although the Kensington population has remained virtually the same in its makeup for decades, there has been considerable migration out of the area by families whose incomes are now derived from employment in the landscaped ‘new technology’ plants in the Greater Northeast and the suburbs."